abelcheung/scorerender/readme.txt

 Though they MIGHT work, only [abcm2ps](http://moinejf.free.fr/) is tested to a great extent.
 All others might work or might not work well, especially regarding image sizing and transparency issues.

+= I want to remove cache for 1 image and re-render, but how can I determine which is which? =

+Right now you have to view HTML source to find out cache image file name.
+Management of cache is planned in future, but can't say when.

 == Screenshots ==

 http://scorerender.abelcheung.org/screenshot/

 == License ==
 This plugin is released under GPL.

+== Known Problems ==

+= Words in images using Guido notation seems blurred. = This may not be fully fixable, because setting font attributes may not be possible for all text.
+After image resizing, they can be rendered smaller / larger than desired.